continuumizm/cizm-website/posts/manni-dee-homage-to-london-acid-techno-features-familiar-voice-of-chris-liberator.md

     <figcaption class="figure-caption">Video for <em>London In My System</em></figcaption>
 </figure>

 Yes, that's none other than Chris Liberator providing vocals for a great 'homage to acid techno' tune featured on Manni Dee's new album of tougher sounds on the Perc Trax label.
+The style and pace of the kick drum was immediately eyebrow raising upon hearing it and nice to see the acid techno legend involved.